3Peso/mosk/README.md

 # mosk

 mosk is a short form for "macOS Kraken".
 Originally created as framework to collect artefacts from macOS images and machines running macOS.
-The framework is designed to be easyly extensible.
+The framework is designed to be easyly extensible with additional collector classes.

-mosk should not only run collectors to collect artefacts, it should also provide some layer of documentation of what has been collected and how this happend, to be able to later explain the "what" and the "who" to others, for example in court.
+mosk should not only run collectors to collect artefacts, it should also provide some layer of documentation of what has been collected and how this happend, to be able to later explain the "what", "when" and the "how" to others, for example in court.

 ## Instructions